Yusuf560-ui/News-Headline-Classifier/README.md

 # News Headline Classifier
 This is a supervised NLP classification project built based on a scraped dataset from nairaland.
-The goal of the project is to train a classifier to predict the category news headlines belong to whether it's politics, sports, education or business.
+The goal of the project is to train a classifier to predict the category news headlines belong to, whether it's politics, sports, education or business.

 ---
 ## Project Overview